Frequently Asked Questions

 back to top

-You fully retain your copyright.
+You fully retain your copyright, as detailed in our author agreement.
 We do not ask you to transfer any of your exclusive rights to us.
-See our author agreement for more information, or contact us.
+For more information, please contact us.

 back to top